Defense suddenly rests case in Florida school shooter trial - NewsBreak

 The 12-member jury and 10 alternates were not present but were lining up outside the courtroom to enter.
 The sudden announcement also meant prosecutors weren't ready to start their rebuttal case.

-Lead prosecutor Mike Satz threw his hands up when Scherer asked if he could begin and, with a nervous laugh, said “no."
+Lead prosecutor Mike Satz threw his hands up when Scherer asked whether he could begin and, with a nervous laugh, said “no."

 Scherer then accused Cruz's attorneys of being inconsiderate to all involved, but especially the jurors for wasting their trip to court.